 c/o Graduate Centre for Theological Studies

-2. a printed transcript (sent directly to the GCTS from the issuing institution) by regular mail (mailing address listed above).
+- a printed transcript (sent directly to the GCTS from the issuing institution) by regular postal mail (mailing address listed above).
 Please ensure that NO signature is required upon delivery.

 Only complete applications received by the DMin application deadline will be processed for review by the Admissions Committee.
 Complete applications are those where all application materials (see below) have been received and the application fee paid.
-Admissions decisions are made by the Admissions Committee of the Centre for the Study of Ministry.
+Admissions decisions are made by the Admissions Committee of the Graduate Studies Council.
 Decisions made by the Admissions Committee concerning admissions and related matters are not subject to appeal.

 Applicants must indicate in their application the TST member college through which they seek to register.
 In addition, applicants are advised to contact the registrar at their selected college of registration, preferably before the application deadline, in order to receive information about financial aid and other aspects of the school’s resources and requirements for Doctor of Ministry students.

 Applicants who wish to apply for financial aid must do so directly through the member college to which they are applying.
 Applicants who have applied for financial assistance must make sure that their application, letters of reference, and all supporting documentation are received by the application deadline.